 View Full-Size Image

-Brewing Guide: 1 to 2 teaspoon (2 grams) of tea leaves is recommended for every 150ml (5 oz) of water or fill the teapot one-third to half-full with tea leaves and water to the top.
-Ideal water temperature is 95°C (203°F).
-For the first and second brewing, leaves should be steeped for about 1 to 2 minutes.
-Always decant the tea into cups or a serving jug to preserve the leaves for the next brew.
-For Kung Fu style brewing, the first infusion is discarded immediately to wash the tea.
-Gradually increase steeping time for subsequent brewing.
-It is also recommended that you use porcelain or Yixing purple clay (Zisha) teaware.
-Warm the steeping vessels (cups and teapot) by rinsing them with hot water prior to brewing.
-Use spring or filtered water for best result.
+Brewing Guide: 1 to 2 teaspoon (2 grams) of tea leaves is recommended for every 150ml (5 oz) of water.
+Ideal water temperature is between 85°C (185°F) to 90°C (194°F).
+For the first and second brewing, leaves should be steeped for about one minute.
+Gradually increase water temperature and steeping time for subsequent brewing.
+It is also recommended that you use porcelain or glass-based teaware.
+Warm the steeping vessels by rinsing them with hot water prior to brewing.

 Brewing methods vary widely by tea and individual preferences.
 The brewing instruction above is a only a simple guideline but will produce an excellent cup nonetheless.
 As with any tea, do experiment and do share with us your brewing techniques to get the best out of this tea.